akaGallo/akaGallo/README.md

 In my undergraduate thesis, I dedicated time and effort to studying and analyzing the WEKA software, a powerful tool for machine learning and data mining.
 I explored its data processing capabilities, intuitive user interface, and applications in various research contexts.
 This project was a significant milestone in my academic journey and allowed me to gain a deep understanding of machine learning techniques.

 #### Current Project - Vibration-Equipped Vest
 Currently, I am working on an exciting research project involving a vibration-equipped vest.
 This innovative device is designed to provide immersive tactile experiences through a series of vibrations.
+[I'll provide more info as soon as possible]

 ### Repository Highlights 🚀
 In my repositories, you'll find a collection of projects that showcase my academic and practical experience in the field of computer science.
 Most of these projects were developed during my Master's program, covering a wide range of topics from different courses.